-We are regularly consulted by people involved in an Executorship dispute.
-More often than not, these disputes involve a Beneficiary who wishes to know how to remove an Executor (or Administrator) from office.
-Sometimes these disputes involves two or more executors who are at war with each other, when again advice is required on how to remove one of the executors.
+We are regularly consulted by people involved in an executorship dispute.
+These disputes often involve a beneficiary who wants to know how to remove an executor (or administrator) from office.
+Sometimes the dispute involves two or more executors who are at war with each other, when again advice is required on how to remove one of the executors.
 The law governing executor disputes and removing an executor is complex, but here is a brief guide to the main principles.

-Executors and Administrators (who are known as Personal Representatives or PR’s) are appointed to administer an estate.
-Executors are appointed by a Will while Administrators are appointed when there is no valid Will and the intestacy provisions apply.
-Executors and Administrators therefore have a duty to act independently and in the best interests of the estate, even when they themselves are Beneficiaries or related to a Beneficiary.
+Executors and administrators (who are known as Personal Representatives or PR’s) are appointed to administer an estate.
+Executors are appointed by a will while administrators are appointed when there is no valid Will and the intestacy provisions apply.
+Executors and administrators therefore have a duty to act independently and in the best interests of the estate, even when they themselves are beneficiaries or related to a beneficiary.

-All too often Executors and Administrators abuse their position and ignore their legal obligations.
-This can prejudice the position of the beneficiaries or other executors and it is in these circumstances that we are asked to advise on how to remove them.
+All too often we encounter executors and administrators who abuse their position and ignore their legal obligations.
+This can prejudice the position of the beneficiaries or other executors and it is in these circumstances that we are asked to advise on how to remove an executor.

-Court proceedings are generally regarded as a last resort, so in most cases we would recommend that a formal letter is sent to the Executor seeking an unreserved assurance that the position will be remedied and the estate administered properly in accordance with the law.
-We would also recommend pointing out to the Executor (or the Beneficiary, where appropriate,) the consequences of failing to cooperate and act in good faith.
-The threat of a costs order is frequently sufficient to persaude someone to adopt a more reasonable position, especially as the legal costs of an application to remove an Executor can run to £10,000, or even more in some cases.
+Court proceedings are generally regarded as a last resort, so in most cases we would recommend that a formal legal letter is sent to the executor seeking an unreserved assurance that the position will be remedied and the estate administered properly in accordance with the law.
+We would also recommend pointing out to the executor the consequences of failing to cooperate and act in good faith.
+The threat of a costs order is frequently sufficient to persaude someone to adopt a more reasonable position, especially as the legal costs of an application to remove an executor can exceed £10,000,; substantially so in some cases.
 The fear of being ordered by a court to pay those costs can bring even the most recalcitrant party to their senses.